adlnet/xAPI-Spec/xAPI.md

 </table>
 Aside from (potential or required) assignments of properties during LRS processing ("id", "authority", "stored", "timestamp", "version") Statements are immutable.
-Note that the content of activities that are referenced in Statements is not considered part of the Statement itself.
-So while the Statement is immutable, the activities referenced by that Statement are not.
-This means a deep serialization of a Statement into JSON will change if the referenced activities change (see the [Statement API's](#stmtapi) "format" parameter for details).
+Note that the content of Activities that are referenced in Statements is not considered part of the Statement itself.
+So while the Statement is immutable, the Activities referenced by that Statement are not.
+This means a deep serialization of a Statement into JSON will change if the referenced Activities change (see the [Statement API's](#stmtapi) "format" parameter for details).